metabase/metabase/docs/permissions/data-sandbox-examples.md

 Select **Use a saved question to create a custom view for this table**.

-I open up the sandboxed access modal and select the second option and select my filtering question, I'll see an additional section which allows me to map the variable I defined in my question with a user attribute:
+Open up the sandboxed access modal and select the second option and select my filtering question, we'll see an additional section which allows me to map the variable we defined in our question with a user attribute:

 ![Sandboxing options](images/advanced-example-2-sandboxing-options.png)

-Now, when you log in as Cloyd Beer  and look at the `Orders` table, Mr. Beer will only see the columns I included in the filtering question, and the rows are filtered as specified by the variable in the question's  `WHERE` clause:
+Now, when we log in as Mr. Beer and look at the `Orders` table, Mr. Beer will only see the columns we included in the filtering question, and the rows are filtered as specified by the variable in the question's  `WHERE` clause:

 ![Results](images/advanced-example-2-results.png)